Tekks/weebly/README.md

 `/setup <ai> <recommendations>`

-- 📃 set up a list of recommended sereven based on the JSON file.
+- 📃 set up a list of recommended servers based on the JSON file.
 Update will sync all servers.
 - Needs the `setup <recommendations>` command to be run first

 `/recommended <add> <remove> <update>`